alexisfonte/flex-quote-admin/README.md

 ## Acknowledgements

 This project was created as a pitch for [Corporate Ligthing and Audio](https://www.corplighting.com/), a New Orleans based live event production company.
 In collabaration with the UX designer at Poola Marketing, it has since been styled to align with their brand identity.
 You can view their rental site [here](https://rentals.corplighting.com/).

+All inventory data is pulled from the Corporate Lighting Flex5 database, and any features that would affect their inventory directly has been disabled to protect their data.

+The inventory data is pulled from the Flex5 API using a custom jaspersoft report to avoid hitting the API's request limit.
+If you would like to see the documentation for the Flex5 API you can access it [here](https://cla.flexrentalsolutions.com/f5/swagger-ui/index.html#/)

+The concept of this project was inspired by https://www.rentex.com/.